Shashank201/amazon-clone/README.md

 # amazon-clone
-Creating Amazon clone using React JS
+Creating Amazon clone using React JS with express backend which is payment enabled